infominer33/infominer33.github.io/_pages/index.md

 **My Goal: Create a reasonably comprehensive index for the ecosystem of information surrounding Bitcoin, Blockchain, and Cryptocurrency.**

+While I'm at it, I might as well document the process as well, and make it super easy for others to create similar resources or even fork these to use the content in a creative way (hopefully also for free).

 {% include figure image_path="https://infominer.id/assets/img/info-square.png" alt="Info Squared" caption="@Delpadschnick | [CryptoDesign.io](https://CryptoDesign.io)" %}

-All of the content *that I create* on `infominer.id`, is open-source and public domain.
+All of the content *that I create* on `infominer.id`, and any other websites I create via github pages, is open-source and public domain.

 At the Bottom of each page, you'll find an <a href="https://github.com/infominer33/infominer33.github.io/blob/master/{{ page.path }}" class="edit">Edit this page <i class="fa fa-pencil"></i></a> button, so you can contribute and\or see how it works behind the scenes.
 {: .notice--success}

 ## Updates!!!

 Yaya!
 Updates.
 Damn, I'm sorry, yall.
 I just noticed this page was full of old links.
-Keep an eye out, I'll be revamping this page, quite a lot.
+Keep an eye out, I'm working on the homepage, currently.

 ## Web Work